-Attractions at the Waterpark
+Attractions at the Seashore Waterpark

 The red slide is completely covered and lets out in an area of ankle-deep water, so you can easily stand and walk out.
 The yellow slide has a required minimum rider height of 48”.
 This slide is not covered and lets out in a small wading pool that is 3.5’ deep.

 There are two other features located next to the water slides.
 One is the lily pad water walk, where you can try to balance while holding the netting above and attempt to walk across the leisure pool.
-If you slip on a lily pad, and they are very slippery, you can feel safe knowing the depth here is also only 3.5’.
+If you slip on a lily pad – and they are very slippery – you can feel safe knowing the depth here is also only 3.5’.